hummingbot/hummingbot/documentation/docs/strategies/liquidity-mining.md

   response=">>> ETH-USDT"
 />

-<Callout
-  type="note"
+!!! note
-  body="If participating in multiple markets, this strategy only supports trading pairs that share the same base or quote asset."
+    If participating in multiple markets, this strategy only supports trading pairs that share the same base or quote asset.
-/>

 ### `token`